Is Janagana Registration Really Necessary? What Happens If You Skip It?

 Is Registration Legally Required?

 Yes.
-Participating in the census — including providing accurate household data — is a legal obligation under the Census Act of 1948.
+Participating in the census is a legal obligation under the Census Act of 1948.
 Section 11 of the Act makes it mandatory for every household to cooperate with enumeration.
 Deliberately providing false information or refusing to cooperate is punishable under the law.

 ⚖️ Census Act, 1948 — What It Says